 The first Party President was Osachi Hamaguchi.
 As Prime Minister, he concluded the London Naval Disarmament Treaty in 1930 but was fatally shot by a militant the same year and passed away the following year.
 Reijiro Wakatsuki followed and Chuji Machida as the 3rd Party President.

 As the militarism soared, the Party was dissolved in August 1940 (Showa 15) and the country ushered into the war.
 Sakurada-kai remained intact and Kenzo Matsumura was appointed as the first post-war Chairman of the Foundation in 1963 (Showa 38).
 He was responsible for constructing the “Tokyo Sakurada Building” at the site in 1967(Showa 42) which allowed for award, grant and subsidy activities to start when the loan was paid off and the organization became self-sustainable from1982 (Showa 57) onwards.

 Today, activities extend from awards, grants and subsidies such as the Sakurada-kai Award, grants for books published the previous year and for various research activities as well.

-The Foundation donated around 30,000 books from the Political Affairs Research Committee to the National Diet Library where it is kept as Sakudara-Bunko (Sakurada-Library).
+Foundation has donated as many as 30,000 books and other documents originating from the Party’s Political Affairs Research Committee to the National Diet Library where it is kept as Sakudara-Bunko (Sakurada-Library).

-Due to the urban renewal , Tokyo Sakurada Building was demolished in 2017 (Heisei 29) and the Foundation acquired a stake in the Toranomon NS Building nearby to continue funding the activities.
+Due to the urban renewal project, Tokyo Sakurada Building was demolished in 2017 (Heisei 29) and today the activities are funded by a newly acquired stake in the Toranomon NS Building located nearby.

 ※In April 2013 (Heisei Era 25), Sakurada-kai was given General Incorporated Association status by the Cabinet Office.